 They are all indexed in Google and some of them are ranked top 20 for relevant Google SERPs, a couple of them have top 3 SERPs.
 There’s around 500 WordPress Image Attachment Pages on this site, each one has the potential to generate Google SERPs and traffic.

-The WordPress Image Attachment Pages are quite deep content, for Google to spider the “Footer Links SEO” image attachment page the main route is:
+The WordPress Image Attachment Pages are quite deep content, for Google to spider the “Footer Links SEO” image attachment page (the actual image is above) the main route is:

-From the Home page it’s 3 clicks/taps from Home and if I haven’t also manually linked to the “Footer Links SEO” image attachment page (like the text links above), Google will only have ONE internal link to that image attachment page.
+From the Home page it’s 3 clicks/taps from Home and if I haven’t also manually linked to the “Footer Links SEO” image attachment page (like the text links above and the image link above), Google will only have ONE internal link to that image attachment page.

 Having only one link to a webpage is an SEO risk, if this website got huge and there was say 1,000 WordPress Posts and 2,500 WordPress Image Attachment Pages (currently it’s under 100 WordPress Posts and 500 WordPress Image Attachment Pages), Googlebot might have problems finding and spidering all 2,500 single internal links to the 2,500 WordPress Image Attachment Pages.

-Adding the WordPress Image Attachment Pages to an XML sitemap will give Google a quick way to find and spider all those types of webpages, but that alone won’t gain them any relevant Google SERPs (not much point having all this extra content if it doesn’t generate traffic).
+Adding the WordPress Image Attachment Pages to an XML sitemap or an image HTML sitemap will give Google a quick way to find and spider all those types of webpages, but that alone won’t gain them any relevant Google SERPs (not much point having all this extra content if it doesn’t generate traffic).

 This is an issue many large shopping sites can have, some products are so deep it can take over 4 clicks/taps from the home page to get to it.